Cori 'Coco' Gauff will miss the Tokyo Olympics after testing positive for Covid-19 - KTVZ

 Some athletes have decided against the risk and pulled out of the games, including Australian tennis star Nick Kyrgios and Australian basketball player Liz Cambage.
 About 10,000 Olympic volunteers have also quit.

-As of Friday, more than 15,000 Olympic individuals had entered Japan, according to Thomas Bach, president of the International Olympic Committee (IOC).
+As of Friday, more than 15,000 Olympic individuals had entered Japan, according to Thomas Bach, IOC president.
 The Olympic Village, containing 21 residential buildings, will house about 11,000 athletes.

 The Japanese public, as well as many international observers, have voiced alarm over the Games going forward as Japan struggles to rein in its latest coronavirus outbreak.